What Is React Router

 React Router is a powerful routing library for React applications that allows developers to create dynamic, single-page applications (SPAs) with multiple views and pages.

-By manipulating the browser’s history API, React Router provides a “single-page application” experience by updating only certain portions of the webpage, which results in faster navigation and improved user experience.
+React Router provides a “single-page application” experience by updating only certain webpage by manipulating the browser’s history API, for faster navigation and improved user experience.

 Why Use React Router?

-- Single Page Application (SPA) Support: React Router eliminates the need for full-page reloads.
+• Single Page Application (SPA) Support: React Router allows navigation between pages without reloading the entire website.

 Installing and Setting Up React Router